How to check your site for broken links

 - Integrity — Mac only

 You need to regularly check all the links on your site, on your pages as well as in blog posts.
 Using one of these tools, it’s super easy to keep the links in your older blog posts up to date, as you don’t have to manually go through everything to check the links.
 If an older post suddenly becomes popular, your links have been checked and you already fixed any broken links when they came up.
-(Though if an older post suddenly becomes popular, you should still check if it’s consistent with the current style of your website, make sure there are tweetables, an image to pin and add a call to action to the bottom of the post.)
+(Though if an older post suddenly becomes popular, you should still check if it’s consistent with the current style of your website, an image to pin, and add a call to action to the bottom of the post.)